liljenstolpe/id-baker-dcnet/src/draft-baker-openstack-ipv6-model-03.md

 1. The first ambiguity is described by how a service is defined in cloud environments.
 Here, an application within a Cloud Provider is called a service.
 However, the cloud providers network can not distinguish services from services run on top of other services.
 Distinguishing sub-services hosted by a service becomes critical when applying network services to specific sub-services.

 1. Secondly, a tenant in a cloud provider can have different meanings.
 Here, tenant is used to define a consumer of a cloud service.
 At the same time a service run on top of another service can be considered a tenant of that particular service.
    These ambiguities make it extremely difficult to uniquely identify services and their tenants in cloud environments.
 This multi-layered service and tenant relationship is one of the most complex tasks to handle using existing technologies.

 A service can be defined as a group of entities offering a specific function to a tenant within a Cloud Provider.

-### Universal Cloud Classification Options {{UCC_Options}}
+### Universal Cloud Classification Options {{UCC-Options}}

 Three IDs are defined that classify a Tenant specific to the service used within a certain Cloud Provider.
-The Cloud-ID,
-          Service-ID and Tenant-ID are defined hierarchically and support service-stacking.
+The Cloud-ID, Service-ID and Tenant-ID are defined hierarchically and support service-stacking.
 The IDs are based on the 'Digital Object Identifier' scheme and support incorporating metadata per ID.
 The ID can be of variable length but Cloud-ID, Service-ID and Tenant-ID are proposed within a 4 byte, 6 byte and 6 byte tuple respectively.

-#### Cloud ID {#UCC_Cloud_ID}
+#### Cloud ID {#UCC-Cloud-ID}

 The Cloud ID is a
-globally unique ID that is managed by a
-            registrar similar to DNS.
+globally unique ID that is managed by a registrar similar to DNS.
 It is 4 bytes in sizes and defined with a 10 bit location part and a 22 bit provider ID.

-#### Service ID {#UCC_Service_ID}
+#### Service ID {#UCC-Service-ID}

 The Service ID is used to identify a service both within and outside a cloud environment.
-It is a 6 byte long ID that is
-            separated into several sub-IDs defining the data center, service and an option field.
+It is a 6 byte long ID that is separated into several sub-IDs defining the data center, service and an option field.
 The Data Center location is defined by 8 bits, the Service is 32 bits long and the Option field provides another 8 bits.
 The option bits can be used to incorporate information used for en-route or destination tasks.

-#### Tenant ID {#UCC_Tenant_ID}
+#### Tenant ID {#UCC-Tenant-ID}

 The Tenant-ID is classifying consumers (tenants) of Cloud Services.
-It is a 6 byte long ID that is defined and managed by
-            the Cloud Provider.
+It is a 6 byte long ID that is defined and managed by the Cloud Provider.
 Similar to the Service-ID the Tenant-ID incorporates metadata specific to that tenant.
 The MetaData field is of variable length and can be defined by the Cloud Provider as needed.

-### UCC Extension Header {#UCC_Extensions_Header}
+### UCC Extension Header {#UCC-Extensions-Header}

-The UCC proposal {{{UCC}} defines an IPv6 hop-by-hop extension header to incorporate the Cloud-ID, Service-ID and
-          Tenant-ID.
-Each ID area also includes bits to define enroute behavior for devices understanding/not-understanding the newly
-          defined hop-by-hop extension header.
+The UCC proposal {{{UCC}} defines an IPv6 hop-by-hop extension header to incorporate the Cloud-ID, Service-ID and Tenant-ID.
+Each ID area also includes bits to define enroute behavior for devices understanding/not-understanding the newly defined hop-by-hop extension header.
 This is useful for legacy devices on the Internet to avoid drops the packet but forward it without processing the added IPv6 extension header. <figure

 ~~~~
 0       8       16      24      32      40      48      56      64